Frequently Asked Questions About Child Abuse and Neglect

 • Page 7

-• How do I report suspected child abuse or neglect in San Diego County California?
+• How do I report suspected child abuse or neglect in Riverside County California?

 Anyone can report suspected child abuse or neglect.
 Reporting abuse or neglect can protect a child and get help for a family—it may even save a child's life.